HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T1/README.md

       - *Note: Compas is a framework for working with robotics*

-	- Run Anaconda Prompt Application (start menu search)
+	- Run Anaconda Prompt.
+Go to start menu and search ```anaconda prompt```

 		<img width="650" alt="" src="https://i.imgur.com/4OSBP7y.jpg">

-      - *Note: This is the Python terminal*
+		- *Note: This is the Anaconda-flavored Python terminal.
+It is different from the Windows Command Prompt in that it runs python code and commands, not windows commands*

 	- Type the following commands into the terminal, this creates a new development environment called ARC596, and installs compas, compas_fab, compas_eve, and links them into Rhino 7: